Remote Learning Provision

 What will students need at home?

-- Students will need a device that can access the internet, such as a laptop, desktop computer, tablet or smartphone.
+· Students will need a device that can access the internet, such as a laptop, desktop computer, tablet or smartphone.

-- Students will need certain materials like notebook, pens, pencils, etc.
+· Students will need certain materials like notebook, pens, pencils, etc.

-- Students will also need a quiet space where they can work without interruption.
+· Students will also need a quiet space where they can work without interruption.

-- Where necessary, we will also provide printed resources, such as textbooks and workbooks, for students who do not have suitable online access.
+Where necessary, we will also provide printed resources, such as textbooks and workbooks, for students who do not have suitable online access.

-- Please contact office@caldew.cumbria.sch.uk Or call us on 01228710044 and let us know how we can help.
+Please contact office@caldew.cumbria.sch.uk or call us on 01228 710044 and let us know how we can help.

 What can parents and carers do to help?

-We don’t expect parents and carers to watch their child all day, and we wouldn’t expect them to get involved in remote lessons in place of our teachers.
-But, it would be really helpful if parents and carers can take an active role in their child’s learning by asking them about their day and what work they’ve done.
+Parents and carers can make sure that their child can access Firefly and knows their login details and password.
+They can also support by ensuring that students follow a daily routine, as far as is possible.
+It would be really helpful if parents and carers can take an active role in their child’s learning by asking them about their day and what work they’ve done.

 How will students’ work and progress be assessed?